Skip to content

 This was one of those events that characterized Mary’s life.
 On the one hand, why should a sixteen-year-old girl have mistrusted the uncles who were supposed to be protecting her?
 On the other hand, can you see Elizabeth ever trusting enough to sign something without having read it?
 This kind of impetuousness, carelessness, carried over fully into their reigns…

-(PS Already read them?
-Did you love them?
-Then please review them – even just a stars rating!
-It makes a huge difference in helping new readers find them and would mean the world to me!)
+(PS Already read it?
+Did you love it?
+Then please review it – even just a stars rating!
+It makes a huge difference in helping new readers find them and would mean the world to me!)es a huge difference in helping new readers find them and would mean the world to me!)